Atlanta Allergy & Asthma News

 What Is Alpha-Gal Syndrome?

-Updated on Tuesday, March 12, 2019
+Updated on Wednesday, March 5, 2025

-Alpha-gal syndrome is a type of food allergy to red meat which includes beef, pork, lamb, or even sea mammals.
+Alpha-gal syndrome is a type of food allergy to mammalian meat which includes beef, pork, lamb, or even sea mammals.
 Most people who develop alpha-gal syndrome in the U.S. develop the condition after a Lone Star tick bites them.
 The Lone Star tick transmits a sugar molecule called alpha-gal into the body and in some people, this triggers an immune system reaction that later produces allergic reactions when they eat red meat.
 Reactions can vary in severity and often take hours to develop, whereas allergic reactions to other foods usually develop immediately.
 This delay has led to difficulty in connecting the food to the reaction and why researchers believe the condition was overlooked until recent years.

 Reactions to alpha-gal syndrome may vary, and the severity of each reaction is unpredictable.
 People may not always experience the same symptoms during each reaction due to the amount of the allergen they are ingesting.